 A keen gardener, Clare’s research interest has more recently focused on New Zealand’s gardening history, in particular those individuals who have contributed to New Zealand’s rich horticultural landscape.

 In 2020 Clare was awarded the Pratt Family Scholarship by Heritage Roses New Zealand Inc to undertake research into garden designer Alfred Buxton’s use of roses.
-She has forthcoming articles in Historic Gardens Review and The Gardener’s Journal .
+This has led to ongoing research into Buxton’s gardens.